neos-modding-group/NeosModLoader/README.md

 - Obfuscated code
 - Sending or receiving data over the internet
 - Interacting with the file system (reading, writing, or executing files from disk)

+### Is NeosModLoader compatible with other mod loaders?
+Yes, **however** other mod loaders are likely to come with LibHarmony, and you need to ensure you only have one.
+Therefore you may need to remove 0Harmony.dll from your Neos install directory.
+If the foreign mod loader's LibHarmony version is significantly different from the standard Harmony 2 library, then it will not be compatible with NeosModLoader at all.

+### Why build a custom mod loader?
+1. Neos Plugins are given extra protections in the [Neos Guidelines](https://docs.google.com/document/d/1mqdbIvbj1b2LeFhNzfAASeTpRZk6vmbXISYLdTXTVR4/edit), and those same protections are not extended to a generic Unity mod loader.
+2. As Neos Plugins are officially supported we can expect them to continue working even through major engine changes, for example if Neos ever switches to a non-Unity engine.

+### As a mod developer, why should I use NeosModLoader over a Neos Plugin?
+If you are just trying to make a new component or logix node, you should use a plugin.
+The plugin system is specifically designed for that.

+If you are trying to modify Neos's existing behavior without adding any new components, NeosModLoader offers the following:
+- [LibHarmony](https://github.com/pardeike/Harmony) is a dependency of NeosModLoader, so as a mod developer you don't need to worry about making sure it's installed
+- Neos Plugins normally break multiplayer compatibility.
+The NeosModLoader plugin has been specifically designed to remain compatible.
+This feature will only work if NeosModLoader.dll is the *only* plugin you are using.
+- Neos Plugins can normally execute when Local Home loads at the earliest.
+NeosModLoader begins executing significantly earlier, giving you more room to alter Neos's behavior before it finishes initializing.
+- Steam has a relatively small character limit on launch options, and every Neos plugin you install pushes you closer to that limit.
+Having more than a handful plugins will therefore prevent you from using Steam to launch the game, and NeosModLoader is unaffected by this issue.

+### Can Mods call into other mods?
+Yes.
+All mod assemblies are loaded before any mod hooks are called.
+Mod hooks are called alphabetically by the mod filename, so you can purposefully alter your filename (`aaaa_mod.dll`) to make sure your hooks run first.

+### Can NeosModLoader load Neos plugins?
+No. You need to use `-LoadAssembly <path>` to load plugins.
+There is important plugin handling code that does not run for NeosModLoader mods.

+### Are NeosModLoader mods plugins?
+No. NeosModLoader mods will not work if used as a Neos plugin.

 ## Making a Mod